Fatigue

 Other complications or conditions

+• Irritable bowel syndrome (IBS).
 We know that around 3 in 10 people who have Crohn’s or Colitis carry on having symptoms like diarrhoea or constipation even when in remission.
-For some people, these symptoms are due to living with Irritable Bowel Syndrome (IBS) as well as Crohn’s or Colitis.
+For some people, these symptoms are due to living with irritable bowel syndrome (IBS) as well as living with Crohn’s or Colitis.
 Fatigue has also been associated with IBS.

+• Other immune-mediated conditions.
 It’s worth thinking about whether your fatigue could be due to another condition.
-Having Crohn’s or Colitis gives you a slightly higher risk of having another immune-mediated conditions like rheumatoid arthritis or ankylosing spondylitis.
+Having Crohn’s or Colitis gives you a slightly higher risk of having another immune-mediated condition, like rheumatoid arthritis or ankylosing spondylitis.
 People with these conditions also experience high levels of fatigue.

-Chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis or ME, is a long-term illness with many symptoms.
+• Chronic fatigue syndrome (CFS).
+This is also known as myalgic encephalomyelitis (ME), and is a long-term illness with many symptoms.
 The most common symptoms are extreme tiredness and generally feeling unwell.
 CFS may be diagnosed if you suffer from long-term fatigue that cannot be explained by other causes.
 There is growing evidence that inflammation in the gut may contribute to the development of CFS.

 Medicines

-Steroids and drugs that affect the immune system, including azathioprine, mercaptopurine and methotrexate, have been linked to fatigue in some people.
+Steroids and medicines that affect the immune system, including azathioprine, mercaptopurine and methotrexate, have been linked to fatigue in some people.
 Steroids can affect sleeping patterns which may contribute to fatigue.
-Long-term use of steroids has been associated with muscle and bone weakness.
+Long-term use of steroids has been associated with muscle and bone weakness, which could also contribute to fatigue.

 Poor sleep